DO YOU NEED HELP WITH WHAT TO PACK IN YOUR HOSPITAL BAG?

 Once you are done, you can just throw the underwear away.
 The best part of all is that you won’t be adding to your laundry pile.

-That’s always going to be a bonus for me.
+That’s always going to be a bonus for me ad probably for you too!

 When you plan your going home outfit you will want to make sure that it is something comfortable and loose that you can wear.

-If you are planning on breastfeeding then you’ll want to make sure that you have easy access to breastfeed.
+If you are planning on breastfeeding then you’ll want to make sure that you have easy access to breastfeeding.

 Your postpartum body is going to look very different to what you are used too especially at first, so choose your outfit wisely.